Adjunct Professor of Practice

-Michelle Ndiaye is an adjunct faculty member at the Africa Center for Strategic Studies, working on issues surrounding African security sector leadership and peace and security cooperation at the African Union and Regional Economic Community levels.
+Michelle Ndiaye is an adjunct professor of practice at the Africa Center for Strategic Studies, working on issues surrounding African security sector leadership and peace and security cooperation at the African Union and Regional Economic Community levels.
 She is currently the Director of the Institute for Peace and Security Studies (IPSS) Africa Peace and Security Programme, a joint program with the African Union Commission and the German development agency GIZ, and Head of the Tana Forum.

 Her specialties include peace and security, democratic and local governance, post-conflict and community recovery, sustainable development, and environmental issues.
 She has also worked in the fields of transitional justice, communication for development, corporate responsibility and global reporting, institution building, and large-scale multi-donor program management.

 She is an external reviewer for the African Affairs Journal (Oxford Journals), Africa Insight Journal (HRSC), and South African Journal of International Affairs.
 She also sits on the Programme Committee of Security and the Rule of Law in Fragile and Conflict-Affected Settings at the Netherlands Organisation for Scientific Research and is a member of the Atlantic Dialogues Advisory Board at the Policy Center for the New South in Morocco and the boards of the Africa Center for Economic Transformation in Ghana and the Scientific Committee of the African Union Silencing the Guns Initiative.

 Before joining IPSS, Ms. Ndiaye was the Managing Director of the Mandela Institute for Development Studies and headed several African and international organizations, including as Executive Director of Greenpeace Africa, CEO of the African Institute for Corporate Citizenship, and Founder and Manager of Africa Projects for Akena Research and Consulting.
 She started her career as a program officer at the African Institute for Democracy, a UNDP project based in Dakar, Senegal.